Athena-Types/Bean/README.md

 **This means that there exists a vector $\tilde{v}$, where $|\ln(v/\tilde{v})|\leq 2.22\cdot 10^{-16}$, such that $\tilde{v}\cdot u=$`InnerProduct v u`.**

-We assume the IEEE 754 double precision standard, with a machine epsilon of `2e-53`, though Bean may be instantiated for other values of unit roundoff.
+We assume the IEEE 754 double precision standard, with a unit roundoff of `2e-53`, though Bean may be instantiated for other values.
 Note that for vectors and matrices, we report the maximum element-wise backward error bound.

 ## Writing a Bean program